Manage web access by using Edge for iOS and Android with Microsoft Intune

 Single sign-on to Azure AD-connected web apps in policy-protected browsers

-Microsoft Edge on iOS and Android can take advantage of single sign-on (SSO) to all web apps (SaaS and on-premises) that are Azure AD-connected.
-SSO allows users to access Azure AD-connected web apps through Microsoft Edge, without having to re-enter their credentials.
+Edge for iOS and Android can take advantage of single sign-on (SSO) to all web apps (SaaS and on-premises) that are Azure AD-connected.
+SSO allows users to access Azure AD-connected web apps through Edge for iOS and Android, without having to re-enter their credentials.

 Device registration is a simple check-in with the Azure AD service.
 It doesn't require full device enrollment, and doesn't give IT any additional privileges on the device.